Ucommune: Founding and Expansion

-Funding & Valuation
+Funding and Valuation

 As of August 2018, Ucommune has raised over 450 million dollars in funding over 11 rounds, putting its valuation at 1.8 billion dollars.
 RockTree Capital is the sole foreign investor in Ucommune.

 Ucommune's investors include Sequoia Capital and Ant Financial.

 After its December 2017 round of funding, Ucommune was worth US$1.3 billion.

 Ucommune reported 300 million yuan in revenue in 2017.

 In May 2018, it was reported that Ucommune was mulling a possible initial public offering to be held in early 2019.
 Hong Kong is the most likely location for the IPO.

-Other Ventures & Mergers
+Other Ventures and Mergers

 Ucommune merged with Woo Space for an undisclosed sum on 14 March 2018.
-With that single purchase, Ucommune gained access to 23 more locations in China, 1.08 million square metre of space and additional 700 clients.
+With that single purchase, Ucommune gained access to 23 more locations in China, 1.08 million square metres of space and additional 700 clients.

 Ucommune and New Space announced a merger on 26 April 2017.
 The combined entity is expected to provide 100,000 desks and 500,000 square metres in 35 cities over 3 years.
 Technode noted that after the merger, both companies will maintain their independent status and the team structures will remain unchanged.
 Mao Daqing will be the Chairman and share the Co-CEO title with Wang Shengjiang (CEO of New Space).
 New Space has had over 200 projects in its accelerator and around 70% of them have reached angel or A round funding.

 Ucommune entered into a 16-year joint venture with Serendipity Labs in New York and 6 other locations in the United States in July 2017.
 Ucommune will be co-branded with Serendipity Lab's New York City office while Serendipity Labs’ members will gain access to Ucommune's offices in China.
 This joint venture is Ucommune's first foray into the US market.

 Ucommune made a strategic investment into Indonesia's co-working company Rework to extend their reach in Southeast Asia in September 2017.
 This is part of Ucommune's strategy for its expansion into the fourth most populous country in the world and for Chinese companies to enter the market.
 Rework joined for Ucommune's industrial experience and knowledge for future alliances with real estate partners.